Types of Financial Aid

 - The Lasell College Achievement Award: $8,000 per year for students with a recalculated high school GPA of 2.4 to 2.69.

-- The Lasell College Trustee Scholarship: $14,000 per year for students with a GPA of 3.5 and higher.
+- The Lasell College Deans Scholarship: $12,000 per year for students with a GPA of 3.5 and above

 For students who wish to be considered for additional institutional financial assistance, we require students complete the Free Application for Federal Student Aid.
-For the 2015-16 academic year this form will become available on January 1, 2015.
-Students should complete the FAFSA at www.fafsa.ed.gov.
+For the 2016-17 academic year, students should complete the FAFSA at www.fafsa.ed.gov.
 Students who demonstrate additional financial need for assistance may be offered Lasell College Grant funding in addition to any federal and state grants and loans they may qualify for.
 See our Federal Aid page for more details.

 By completing the FAFSA, all students are automatically considered for all forms of need based financial aid offered by Lasell College, the federal and state governments.
 The FAFSA may be filed anytime after January 1st but should be received by Lasell College no later than March 1st for priority consideration.
 Complete the FAFSA at www.fafsa.ed.gov and don't forget to include Lasell College school code 002158.